 The holding period rule requires you to hold shares 'at risk' for at least 45 days (90 days for preference shares) to be eligible for the franking tax offset.
-This rule, however, does not apply if your total imputation/franking credit entitlement is below \$5,000.
-This is roughly equivalent to receiving a fully franked dividend of \$11,666, based on the current tax rate of 30% for companies.
+This rule, however, does not apply if your total imputation credits entitlement is below \$5000.
+This is roughly equivalent to receiving a fully franked dividend of \$11 666, based on the current tax rate of 30 per cent for companies.